cknowles-moz/vsphere-tools/README.md

 Standard ini file with sections \[DC-\<STRING>] which help by setting the username and server name.
 Defaults to "vsphere-tools.ini" in the directory with the scripts

+The ini file location defaults to your home directory, but you can specify a different location in the command line.

     [DC-MYDC]
     SERVER=vc1.example.com
     USERNAME=myuser@vsphere.local